 Student — Software Engineering

-Structured learning in programming, backend development, and software engineering principles.
-The developer background gives a unique advantage in offensive security.
+Structured learning in programming, backend development, and software engineering principles, forming the foundation for a DevOps career path.

 Foundation Building